Stairlift Prices: Your Complete 2024 Guide to Stairlift Costs

 Reconditioned Stairlift Or New – Pros And Cons

 Should you buy a reconditioned or a new stairlift?
 There are advantages and disadvantages for each choice.
-A new stairlift is covered by a longer warranty of 3 years compared to 2 for a reconditioned stairlift.
-A new stairlift will utilise the newest technology and may be easier to repair because of the newer parts.
+A new stairlift is covered by a longer warranty of 3 years compared to 2 for a reconditioned stairlift and will utilise the newest technology.
+It may be easier to repair because of the newer parts.
 A new stairlift is likely to last longer.

 Even though we offer a 2 year guarantee on reconditioned stairlifts, once this time passes, parts for older stairlifts can be more difficult to get than with newer models.